Hydrodynamic and symbolic models of computation with advice: Countable generalized shifts and

 It is easy to see that a generalized shift is, in particular, a countable generalized shift. \begin{lemma} Any generalized shift is a countable generalized shift with a finite set $P$. \end{lemma} \begin{proof} Let $\phi: A^{\mathbb{Z}} \longrightarrow A^{\mathbb{Z}}$ be a generalized shift.
 Without loss of generality, we can assume that $D_F=D_G$, simply by taking the union of both domains and redefining $F$ and $G$ appropriately.
 Hence $\phi$ is defined by $F:A^l\rightarrow \mathbb{Z}$ and $G:A^l\rightarrow A^l$, where $D_F=D_G=\{i,...,i+l-1\}$.
 Let us define a countable generalized shift that is equal to $\phi$.
 As space of pairs, we choose $P=\{ (i, (t_1...t_l)) \enspace | \enspace (t_1,...,t_l)\in A^l\}.$ Now we define $J((i, (t_1...t_l)))= G(t_1...t_l)$ and $H((i, (t_1...t_l))=F(t_1...t_l)$.
 We obtain a countable generalized shift $\psi$ such that $\psi(s)=\phi(s)$ for each $s\in A^\mathbb{Z}$. \end{proof}

-An interesting property of the set $S_P \subset A^{\mathbb{Z}}$ is that it can never be equal to $A^{\mathbb{Z}}$.
+An interesting property of the set $S_P \subset A^{\mathbb{Z}}$ is that it can never be equal to $A^{\mathbb{Z}}$ whenever $P$ is not finite.
 The diagonal argument used in the proof of this lemma will be useful throughout the paper.

 \begin{lemma} There is no countable generalized shift satisfying that $P$ is not a finite set and $S_P=A^{\mathbb{Z}}$. \end{lemma}